pinea1111/project8/project8.md

 10. NAT Gateway for Private subnets
 11. Internet Gateway for public subnets.

-## Step 1:  Clone thge repo into the instance and CD in the Cloned Repository
+## Step 1:  Clone the repo into the instance and CD in the Cloned Repository
 - clone it using the following command.
 ```
 git clone https://github.com/TobiOlajumoke/Terraform-VPC.git